AurecchiaP/card-learner/README.md

 ### Chrome extension

-Run `npm run build` to build the project.
+Run `npm run build-chrome` to build the project.
 Add `dist/card-learner` as an unpacked extension to chrome.

+### Firefox extension

+Run `npm run build-firefox` to build the project.
+Add `dist/card-learner` as a temporary add-on, or the contents of dist/card-learner, change extension to .xpi, and add it as a normal add-on (you need to disable signature requirements for this)

 ### Github pages